Bellinger robs Padres as Dodgers hold on for 2-0 NLDS lead

 Bellinger nearly went to a knee to hit a long home run and then kept the Dodgers ahead with a spectacular, leaping catch at the center-field fence.

-The Padres were down one with a runner on and two outs in the seventh when Tatis hit a towering drive to center.
+The Padres were down one with a runner on and two outs in the seventh when Tatis, the 21-year-old budding superstar, hit a towering drive to center.
 Bellinger ran nearly 100 feet while watching the ball, then jumped and extended his gloved right hand above the 8-foot wall to make the catch.

 “I was trying to time the jump,” Bellinger said.
 “I think I’ve only robbed one homer in my career and this was the first one in the postseason, so that’s got to be No. 1.”